Sullo & Sullo Attorneys Defend Both DWI and DUI Charges in Texas.

 - You could pay a fine as large as $500, and

-- You may be required to complete a program which addresses the behavior leading up to the DUI.
+- You may be required to complete a program which addresses the behavior leading up to the DUI in Texas.
 If you fail to complete this program you could lose your license.
 You could also be required to complete between 20 and 40 hours of community service.

-How Houston DWI/DUI Lawyers Can Help You Face Your DUI or DWI in Texas - Because there are differences between DUI and DWI charges, the defense strategies used by your Houston criminal defense lawyers will differ.
-In either case, the Houston DWI/DUI lawyers of Sullo & Sullo will work hard to ensure your rights are protected and that you have the best outcome to your charges possible.
-We understand that it can be intimidating following your Harris County arrest to face an aggressive Harris County district attorney.
-We truly want to help through Houston criminal lawyer free consultations.
-We also offer Houston criminal defense lawyers with payment plans for those times money might be tight.
-When you are being charged with DWI or DUI, your future may seem frightening.
+How Houston DWI Lawyers / Houston DUI Lawyers Can Help You Face Your DUI in Texas or DWI in Texas - Because there are differences between DUI in Texas and DWI in Texas charges, the defense strategies used by your Houston Criminal Defense Lawyers will differ.
+In either case, the Houston DWI Lawyers / Houston DUI Lawyers of Sullo & Sullo will work hard to ensure your rights are protected and will fight hard for the best possible outcome to your Harris County Criminal Court Case for DWI in Texas.
+We understand that it can be intimidating following your Harris County Arrest to face an aggressive Harris County District Attorney.
+We truly want to help through Houston Criminal Lawyer Free Consultations.
+We are Houston Criminal Defense Lawyers with Payment Plans for those times money might be tight.
+When you are being charged with DWI in Texas or DUI in Texas, your future may seem frightening.

-We can help alleviate those fears by being by your side in Harris County criminal court, fighting aggressively on your behalf to ensure the best outcome possible.
-If you are a minor who has receive a DUI, while you are not facing the level of charges of a DWI, you should nonetheless take the charges very seriously.
-While you may be able to have your record expunged once you become an adult, if you receive a second DUI, you could be facing much stiffer penalties than you face for a first-time DUI.
+We can help alleviate those fears by being by your side in Harris County Criminal Court, fighting aggressively on your behalf to ensure the best outcome possible.
+If you are a minor who has receive a DUI in Texas, while you are not facing the level of charges of a DWI in Texas, you should nonetheless take the charges very seriously.
+While you may be able to have your record expunged once you become an adult, if you receive a second DUI in Texas, you could be facing much stiffer penalties than you face for a DUI in Texas First Offense.
 Do not wait until you are in even deeper trouble.
-Contact the Sullo & Sullo Houston DWI/DUI lawyers as soon as possible so we can begin defending your rights immediately.
+Contact the Sullo & Sullo Houston DWI Lawyers / Houston DUI Lawyers as soon as possible so we can begin defending your rights immediately.